GoosefleetEO/aa-structures/README.md

 - space type: Shows which space type the structure is in, e.g. null sec or low sec
 - sov: Shows that the owner of that structures has sovereignty in the respective solar system

-### Power Modes

-Structures will display the current power mode of an Upwell structure if it can be determined.

-Current supported power modes are:

-- Full Power
-- Low Power
-- Abandoned

-Note that the power modes are inferred, since ESI does not provide the current power mode of structures.
-So they may not be 100% accurate.

-If it is unclear wether a structure is "Low Power" or "Abandoned", the power mode will be shown as "Abandoned?".
-This usually happens if a structure already was on "Low Power" before this update has been installed, so the app has no information when it was last online.
-As mitigation you can manually update the field "last online at" for a structure on the admin site.

-### Notifications

-The following notifications are currently supported (names are from the API):

-#### Moon Mining

-- MoonminingAutomaticFracture
-- MoonminingExtractionCancelled
-- MoonminingExtractionFinished
-- MoonminingExtractionStarted
-- MoonminingLaserFired

-#### Upwell Structures

-- OwnershipTransferred
-- StructureAnchoring
-- StructureDestroyed
-- StructureFuelAlert
-- StructureLostArmor
-- StructureLostShields
-- StructureOnline
-- StructureServicesOffline
-- StructureUnanchoring
-- StructureUnderAttack
-- StructureWentHighPower
-- StructureWentLowPower

-#### POCOs

-- OrbitalAttacked
-- OrbitalReinforced

-#### Starbases

-- TowerAlertMsg
-- TowerResourceAlertMsg

-### Sovereignty

-- EntosisCaptureStarted
-- SovAllClaimAquiredMsg
-- SovCommandNodeEventStarted
-- SovStructureReinforced
-- SovStructureDestroyed

 ### Timers

 **Alliance Structures** will automatically create friendly timers from  notifications for Alliance Auth's Structure Timers app.
 This feature can be configured via [Settings](#settings).